 Advanced Diploma of Community Sector Management

 Skills covered include diversity, legal and ethical compliance, quality frameworks, leadership and teamwork, managing finances, organisational change, continuing improvement and risk management.
-8 core units plus 5 elective units.
+To complete the qualification you are required to complete all 8 core units and 5 elective units

 Note: Students who successfully complete only one or more units of competency but not the full Qualification are eligible to receive a Statement of Attainment.